 A Practical Framework for Business Strategy Success

-The practical framework we present in this chapter is a logical, structured and systematic approach to designing and implementing successful global and domestic business strategies.
-It outlines the information requirements required to maximise the inherent value which the framework offers to translate the strategic requirements of the ‘intelligent company’ into operational strategic ‘go-to-market’ plans.
+The practical framework we present in this event is a logical, structured and systematic approach to designing and implementing successful global business strategies.
+It outlines the information requirements required to maximise the inherent value which the framework offers to translate the strategic requirements of the ‘intelligent company’ into operational strategic marketing plans.

-The framework provides the knowledge fulcrum between, on the one side, the insights gained regarding the harshness of the twin forces of competition and strategy (see Chapters One through Six) and, on the other, a realistic assessment of the organisational challenges which face companies when executing global and domestic business strategies alongside ways of how to address them (see Chapter Eight).
+The Framework provides the knowledge fulcrum between, on the one side, the insights gained regarding the harshness of the twin forces of competition and strategy and, on the other side, a realistic assessment of the organizational challenges which face companies when executing global business strategies alongside ways of how to address them.

 Most textbooks on global business strategy identify four broad categories of strategic management decision making for global markets: